EasyG0ing1/BlockNot/README.md

 *    **getTimeUntilTrigger()**
 *    **timeSinceLastReset()**

 These methods will do NOTHING if the timer is disabled.
-Meaning that the changes you wish to make to the timer simply cannot be done if the timer is disabled.
+Meaning that the changes you wish to make to the timer simply cannot be done if the timer is disabled - I am considering changing that behavior - if you think it needs to be changed, send me an email or open an incident.
 *    **setDuration()**
 *    **addTime()**
 *    **takeTime()**
 *    **reset()**

 ###How do I choose what number is returned on a disabled timer?
-It's EASY PEASY!
 All you do is add your desired number when you create your timer like this
 ```C++
 BlockNot myTimer(2000, 8675309);
 ```